-You know that feeling – getting everything ready so that you are all comfy and cozy all winter long.
+You know that “nesting” feeling – getting everything ready in the fall so that you are all comfy and cozy all winter long.
 It is kind of like a squirrel gathering as many nuts as he can and safely storing them so he doesn’t go hungry over the winter.

-This is the mudroom in my previous house – it is right off the kitchen and it is where my pantry is located.
+This is the mudroom in my previous house – it is right off the kitchen and it is where my very functional pantry is located.
 I consider a pantry one of the best features any kitchen can have – large or small.

 When we first moved into this house, the double doors you see in the photo above used to be half this wide – it used to be a single door coat closet.
 A very overstuffed single door coat closet!

 The house we lived in previously to this home had a walk-in pantry – it was an entire room.
 I was pantry spoiled!
 The kitchen in this house had a pantry cabinet – it was small and I could never find anything as it was cramped and deep.

-The double doors allow you to see everything in one full swoop when you open them.
-Big items are easy to move in and out.
-Makes it easy to organize, restock, create a shopping list by just glancing, and keeping like things together.
+When the double doors are open, they allow you to see everything in one full swoop.
+Big items are easy to move in and out which makes it easy to organize, restock, create a shopping list by just glancing, and keeping like things together.

 I like being able to see everything at a glance, but it did take some work to get it this way.

 1. I Made a Plan